Previous Up Next

 We don’t really care about the likelihood of seeing the exact dataset we saw.
 Especially for continuous variables, we care about the likelihood of seeing any dataset like the one we saw.

-If you draw n values from a normal distribution with parameters µ and sigma, and compute the sample mean, x, you can think of x as a random variable, and its distribution is normal with parameters µ and σ / √n.
+If you draw n values from a Gaussian distribution with parameters µ and σ, and compute the sample mean, m, the distribution of m is Gaussian with parameters µ and σ / √n.

-Similarly, the distribution of the sample standard deviation, S, is normal with parameters σ and σ / √2 (n−1).
+Similarly, the distribution of the sample standard deviation, s, is Gaussian with parameters σ and σ / √2 (n−1).

 def LogUpdateSetABC(self, data):